beatfleischli/preliminaries/README.md

 It is very important to cearfully read the following lines:
 -----------------------------------------------------------
-I have nothing to add.
+I have nothing to say and nothing to add.